 Distribution of Reddit User by Age

-Subreddits vary wildly in the level of their activity, degree and form of moderation, popularity, and conceptual scope.
-For example, the subreddit /r/news has 12.5 million subscribers and 10 moderators who primarily focus on keeping conversation relevant and respectful.
-On the other hand, a more niche sub like /r/Parkinsons (devoted to Parkinson’s disease discussion) has only 2 moderators and 879 subscribers, and the moderators focus on niche concerns like sharing unscientific treatments or conjecture about what public figures have Parkinson’s disease.
-These two examples show how different two subreddits can be.
+For example, the subreddit /r/news has 23.1 million members and ten moderators who keep a relatively tight rein on the forum, focusing on keeping the conversation relevant and respectful.
+By contrast, a more niche sub like /r/Parkinsons (devoted to Parkinson’s disease discussion) has only 5.7 thousand members and two moderators – and a much looser focus, including content on unscientific treatments or conjecture about what public figures have Parkinson’s disease.

 How does one search Reddit?

-Compared to other social media platforms, locating a user’s account on Reddit can be difficult.
+The majority of subreddits are accessible by the public.
+The exception to this rule tends to be forums that discuss offensive or controversial interests; these tend to be quarantined and inaccessible to non-users.
+However, gaining access to information from individual profiles can be a challenge.
 Typically, investigators will need to identify a matching username on another one of the subject’s social media profiles in order to find their Reddit account.

-Like Pinterest, Reddit is a good resource for building a subject’s personality profile.
+Like Pinterest, Reddit is a good resource for building a subject’s personality profile, especially for young subjects.
 It provides great insight into their interests.
-However, because it is more difficult to positively identify a user’s account, our analysts recommend prioritizing your efforts on more popular platforms.
-Should you find your investigation lead you to Reddit, we strongly suggest consulting our social media experts.
+However, our analysts recommend prioritizing your efforts on more popular platforms due to the difficulty in accessing individual accounts.
+Should you find your investigation leads you to Reddit, we strongly suggest consulting our social media experts.